Construction · Portland, OR

 How does Owens Corning Roofing and Asphalt's safety record compare to industry average?

-Owens Corning Roofing and Asphalt's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Owens Corning Roofing and Asphalt's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Station Builders, INC. in Lakewood, NJ is a similar construction employer with $38,390 in current penalties.

 Explore PlainWorker